ctuning/ck-caffe2/README.md

 ## Next steps

-We would like to improve Caffe2 installation via CK on Windows and Android similar to [CK-Caffe](https://github.com/dividiti/ck-caffe/wiki/Installation).
+We would like to improve Caffe2 installation via CK on Android similar to [CK-Caffe](https://github.com/dividiti/ck-caffe/wiki/Installation).

 ## Long term vision